top of page

 FILM BY EYEFULL.TV

-The Fort is an earthworks fort built in 1864 during the American Civil War by the 32nd United States Colored Infantry Regiment (Union) from Pennsylvania and the 144th New York Infantry - regiments belonging to the Hilton Head District, Department of the South, United States Army.
-It was constructed from late August or early September to mid-October 1864, using shovels, spades, picks, and axes, and working under the supervision of Captain Patrick McGuire of Company A, 1st New York Engineers and the officers and enlisted men of several companies of that regiment.
-It was built as a semi-permanent fort designed to be manned by artillerymen serving a variety of garrison, siege, or "seacoast" artillery pieces.
-The Fort's primary purpose was to protect the approaches to the nearby freedman's village of Mitchelville.
-Mitchelville was the nation's first feedman's community.
+Built by the 32nd United States Colored Infantry Regiment (Union) from Pennsylvania and the 144th New York Infantry (regiments belonging to the Hilton Head District, Department of the South, United States Army), the fort was constructed from late August or early September to mid-October 1864, using shovels, spades, picks, and axes.
+Supervised by Captain Patrick McGuire and the 1st New York Engineers, it was designed as a semi-permanent artillery fort to protect Mitchelville, the nation's first freedman’s community, located nearby.
 The Fort was constructed on an open site just southwest of the settlement, likely on a recently logged site or a fallow cotton field.
+Fort Howell is part of the Network to Freedom, a national network of sites connected to the Underground Railroad.

 The Land Trust strives to preserve the Fort in its original state and provide education information about the Fort's role in our country's history.